wp-plugins/rf-twitterpost/readme.txt

 == Release History ==

 = 1.3.1 =
-* Fixed bug wit category exclusion logic... accidentally brought it back in with version 1.3.0
+* Fixed bug with category exclusion logic... accidentally brought it back in with version 1.3.0

 = 1.3.0 =
 * Cleaned up and remove 139 lines of code